brianswinkels/fhir-cow-ig/input/pagecontent/background.md

 Orders, Referrals, and Transfers can be challenging today for many reasons.
 The below is informational background and may not be comprehensive.
 Only some of the challenges described below are addressed as part of this implementation guide.

 #### Key Challenges Today:
+The below is a summary of key challenges in the referral, orders, and transfer space today, especially for cross-organizational exchanges.
+A primary goal of this IG is that it facilitates improvements on at least some of these areas, though (as described below) not all of these areas are addressed.

 * **Endpoint discovery** - letting actors know to where an initial notification should be pushed, or from where additional information may be queried.
+* **Sharing supporting information** - it can be hard to supply all of the background with an order or referral today.
+For example - in HL7 v2, it's challenging to refer a patient for a surgical consult while communicating that it is based on a _particular_ set of imaging.
+* **Requesting additional information** providers who receive a request for service may find that additional specific information is needed.
+That information may not laready exist in the patient's chart, and often that information of interest is not _always_ necessary to a given type of service.
+* **Orchestration and tracking** - coordinating which actor has the baton, monitoring the overall status of a referral, managing the earlier steps, etc.
+* **Closing the loop** - sharing the outcome (and parital outcomes), such as a consult note, an imaging result, a proposed plan of care, etc.

 #### Aspects Included in this IG
 Not all of these steps apply to a given workflow for orders, transfers, or referrals, but the IG aims to provide guidance for how the following could be accomplished in FHIR